-Join HPC on March 17 for our $1 on-mountain Demo Day!
+Join HPC on March 15 for our on-mountain Demo Day!
 This is your chance to try out the latest and greatest from your favorite ski and snowboard companies with help from our experienced staff.
-The $1 fee this season will go to Protect Our Winters.

 Meadows Demo Day is a great event that will help educate you on your next ski or snowboard purchase.
 It is a great opportunity to test ride your next ski/board, or see the new changes and technologies that you may not have had a chance to see or feel before.

 Valid credit card or debit card and photo ID (Meadows Season Pass accepted) required.
 Parent or guardian’s signature is required for participants younger than 18 years.
 You can pre-register online or in person at our High Performance Center (HPC) located in the South Lodge.

 **Be advised that there is the potential that we may run out of skis, and the event may be capped.
 Online registration is highly recommended.**

 If you do not register online, you will need to do the following:

 - Fill out a demo form on our computers located in the hall next to the HPC